StephenGlasby/StephenGlasby.github.io/blog.md

   (ideally with well written supporting computer code),  or the paper may reduce the problem to a different problem requiring specific expertise.

-Is MathOverflow a suitable avenue for such risk-taking.
-Yes and no. A posting on MathOverflow is different to a refereed journal article.
-Also if a junior mathematician posts 70% of a solution on MathOverflow (I know that is hard to quantify) and someone contributes the remaining 30% in a single author publication generously acknowledging your post, then that does not help your career.
+Is MathOverflow a suitable avenue for such risk-taking?
+Yes and no. A posting on MathOverflow is not a refereed journal article, and may not lead to one.
+A mathematician may posts 70% of a solution on MathOverflow (I know that is hard to quantify), and someone may contribute the remaining 30% in a single author publication generously acknowledging your post.
+You can doubtless think of examples where a joint author paper would be more appropriate.
+In the competitive world of academia there will be winners and losers and gracious and ungracious authors.
+Having a published partial result is less risky, and more attractive (especially to junior mathematicians).
+A 70% proof of the P = NP conjecture may well be easy to get published, but for less important (but still significant) problems I think you could find it hard to get your work published by a respectable journal.
+I wonder whether by made up journals such as "Journal of Conjectures and Proof Strategies" could help mathematics advance more rapidly, by reducing the amount of replication, and by building on the shoulders of other researchers?